What if I told you that you could get 10,000 followers by optimizing your Twitter strategy?

 What if I also told you that it would be pretty easy to do?

-Well, I’ve got nine simple, straightforward, and super effective tips to hack your way into having a huge Twitter presence.
+Well, I’ve got seven simple, straightforward, and super effective tips to hack your way into having a huge Twitter presence.

 But isn’t Facebook the biggest social network?

 Shouldn’t Facebook be where you’re concentrating your efforts and growth-hacking endeavors?

 Twitter is still among the top social networks today for users with over 330 million active users.

 Yes, Twitter could be the secret ingredient to connecting with the biggest possible audience.

 And I’m going to help you do it.